alphanumeric9/Debian_NAS_Setup/README.md

 In BOTH cases, Ethernet is always recommended.

-(As it is primarily a "repurpose" project, a WiFi Card will also work.)
+(As it is primarily a "repurpose" project, WiFi Cards also work.)

 > **NOTE:** *Visit the Debian Documentation for the list of Supported WiFi Cards before beginning this project.*